helgee/Dopri.jl/README.md

 ## Install

-You need to have either __Gfortran__ or the __Intel Fortran Compiler__ installed to be able to build the binary dependencies.
 Dopri.jl can then be installed through Julia's package manager.
+On Linux and macOS you need to have either __Gfortran__ or the __Intel Fortran Compiler__ installed to be able to build the binary dependencies.

 ```julia
 Pkg.add("Dopri")